The effect of JWST/NIRSpec data reduction on the retrieval of WASP-39b atmospheric properties: Results and discussion

-The second group is formed by the clouds retrieved for the FIREFLy, Tiberius, Eureka and Carter spectra, but this time using the $\textup{\r{A}}$ngström parametrisation.
+The second group is formed by the clouds retrieved for the FIREFLy, Tiberius, Eureka, and Carter spectra, but this time using the $\textup{\r{A}}$ngström parametrisation.
 Figure \ref{FigOpacitiesClouds} shows that for these cases the opacity grows with wavelength.
 However, with this parametrisation the contrast between the opacity at short and long wavelengths is much higher than that achieved for the first group of clouds.
 While the optical depth at longer wavelengths is similar to the previous group, the extinction at shorter wavelengths is significantly smaller.
-We can check in Fig. \ref{FigResultsClouds} that these models compensate the lack of aerosol opacity by increasing the planetary diameter and gravity, while decreasing temperature.
-This fact would flatten the spectra and, thus, $\rm{H_2O}$ and $\rm{CO_2}$ abundances are also increased.
+We can check Fig. \ref{FigResultsClouds} to see that these models do indeed compensate for the lack of aerosol opacity by increasing the planetary diameter and gravity, while decreasing in temperature.
+This fact would flatten the spectra and, thus, $\rm{H_2O}$ and $\rm{CO_2}$ abundances would also increase.
 Despite the low opacity of these clouds, its increase with wavelength also hides the contribution from the $\rm{H_2S}$.
-Even, in some cases, this effect makes it difficult to properly constrain the abundances of $\rm{CO}$ and $\rm{SO_2}$, which leave their fingerprint in the longest wavelengths of the spectrum.
+In some cases, this effect can even make it difficult to properly constrain the abundances of $\rm{CO}$ and $\rm{SO_2}$, which leave their fingerprints on the longest wavelengths of the spectrum.

 Lastly, the third group of cloud models is formed by both clouds (Mie and $\textup{\r{A}}$ngström) retrieved for the Tshirt spectrum and by the MOPSMAP cloud parametrisation for the FIREFLy spectrum, which are very different from previous groups in terms of their spectral properties.
 Cloud opacities are heavily decreasing with wavelength, corresponding to small particles of sizes $r_{eff} \approx 0.03$ $\mu$m.
 Inversely to the clouds from the second group, these aerosols produce high optical depths at the shortest wavelengths of the spectrum, while causing almost no extinction at the longest wavelengths.
-This lower opacity results in the same parameter changes described above: increased diameter, gravity and main molecular abundances and decrease in temperature.
-In this case, as there is no bump towards the longest wavelengths, the retrievals were able to constrain the abundance of $\rm{H_2S}$.
+This lower opacity results in the same parameter changes described above: increased diameter, gravity and main molecular abundances, and a decrease in temperature.
+In this case, as there was no bump towards the longest wavelengths, the retrievals were able to constrain the abundance of $\rm{H_2S}$.